May 17-22, 2025

 Will our kids get their school work done while at camp?

 Yes!
-Led by Coach James - our school days will be hosted at the Treetops area on the Club Getaway campus.
-With the goal of the school week being both productive and inspiring, learners will attend their normal workshops and accomplish their normal weekly workload.
+Our school days will be hosted at the Treetops area on the Club Getaway campus.
+With the goal of the school week being both productive and inspiring, learners will attend in-person versions of workshops .
 This is “camp school” - just like our “home” school at home.
 We do expect learners to come into the week caught up or ahead of their work - and expect this will be a great motivator for them all.
-Coach James will also be planning for motivational tools and meetings to help kids stay on track as well in advance of camp.
-Win.
-Win.

 What is the anticipated daily schedule?